 Different brands of paint, and even various colors within the same brand, often have different consistencies of medium and pigment which keeps them from mixing easily with each other.

-Only two ingredients are needed to make oil painting medium: linseed stand oil and turpentine.
-Both can be found at any art supply store and are made by the same companies you get your oil paints from.
+Only two ingredients are needed to make an oil painting medium: linseed stand oil and turpentine.
+Both can be found at any art supply store near you, or online at Blick.

-Mix one part linseed stand oil with two parts turpentine or odorless mineral spirits, cover tightly, and let sit.
+Step 1: Mix one part linseed stand oil with two parts turpentine (or odorless mineral spirits).

-Stand oil is so thick that the two liquids won’t want to combine right away—be prepared to wait a few days for it to completely mix.
+Linseed stand oil is so thick that the two liquids won’t want to combine right away—so be prepared to wait a few days for it to completely mix.

-If you get impatient, turn the container on its side or top every few hours to help the stand oil and turpentine mix together faster.
+Step 3: Turn the container on its side, or on its top, every few hours to help the stand oil and turpentine mix together faster.

 Once it’s all one liquid, I usually pour just a small amount into a container and dip into it with my brush whenever I’m mixing colors or working with thicker, more opaque paint.
 Make sure to keep the rest of the medium sealed up and it’ll last quite a while.

-As far as drawbacks go, there’s only one: drying time.
+As far as drawbacks go, there’s one: drying time.

 Oil paintings take longer to dry when stand oil is involved, up to a week (or longer even) depending on your location’s humidity and temperature.